top of page

 • Larger companies bullying smaller companies out of the market.

-We understand that many dedicated people in the marketing industry work to bring valuable leads to businesses so that they can sell their products, however a deep understanding of business and the economy will reveal some truths that will be difficult to hear by those in the industry.
-We do not wish to cause offence to those people, but rather our goal is to improve the economy for everyone's benefit and wellbeing.
+We wish to repeat that we understand many dedicated people in the marketing industry, work to bring valuable leads to businesses so that they can sell their products, however a deep understanding of business and the economy reveals opportunities for fundamental change and improvement.
+We do not wish to cause offence to those people, but rather our goal to improve the economy for everyone's benefit and wellbeing. â€‹ â€‹Our policy is radical, and requires fundamental change in how we understand and carryout the marketing and sale of products.
+As such, we would only seek to enact this policy after a period of steady change has been achieved, and society being ready and willing.

 Our policy is as follows: